Depression Therapy in Augusta, GA

 You’re not the problem…depression is.

-Most people are familiar with sadness, but chronic depression is different.
-Sadness is usually a fleeting feeling while depression is all encompassing and consuming.
-Sadness is usually directly related to a particular event while depression exists regardless of how good life is on the outside.
 If you’re someone that has a “good life” this can make depression feel even worse because now on top of depression, you also feel ashamed or guilty for not being able to pull yourself up by the boot straps and just get over it.

 Depression is lonely, like really effin’ lonely.

 Depression can feel like you’re standing in the middle of a room of 100 people, screaming at the top of your lungs for help, but no one even bats an eye.
-When you’re in pain and no one seems to be coming to your rescue, you can start to believe you’re not worthy or good enough because if you were, someone would help.
+When you’re in pain and no one seems to be coming to your rescue, you can start to believe you’re not worthy or good enough because if you were, surely someone would help.

 Depressive Disorders are one of the most common reasons that people seek therapy.
 While it is very common, people can experience different symptoms.

 Depression can look like going through the motions of life and doing things you know are fun, without actually feeling any joy or excitement.
+You can be physically present at an Augusta GreenJackets game or attending a show at the Columbia County Performing Arts Center, but depression keeps you from being mentally present.

 It can make you feel bad about yourself as a person and leave you feeling hopeless for your future.